louis-tru/quark/docs/CURRENT_WORK.md

 This establishes shared `windingDelta[64][64]` as the major old Coverage bottleneck.
 GPU backdrop events are not free, but may be worth keeping to avoid CPU backdrop construction/upload.
-A smaller follow-up may isolate shared `insideMask` and the barrier.
+Replacing shared `insideMask` and the barrier with private masks exchanged through simdgroup shuffles regressed total GPU time from `0.733-0.773ms` to `0.858-0.882ms`, despite retaining all 64 lanes in the write stage.
+Keep the shared mask/barrier baseline.
 The larger architectural priority remains an edge-tile-only Compute AA path that avoids full-atlas coverage and composition.

 Metal shader/metallib compilation, ObjC++ syntax checks, and `git diff --check` currently pass.
 Existing warnings are the unused `QK_COMPUTE_AA_NON_ZERO`